-A test is code that isn't part of your app target; its purpose is to exercise your app and make sure that it works as expected.
+A test is code that isn't part of your app target; its purpose is to make sure that your app works as expected.
 Tests can be of two kinds:

 Unit tests

 A unit test exercises your app target internally, from the point of view of its code.
 For example, a unit test might call some method in your app target code, handing it various parameters and looking to see if the expected result is returned each time, not just under normal conditions but also when incorrect or extreme inputs are supplied.